 That just so happens to be where they've built their emergency bunkers.

-But the most fascinating part was about the synchronicities how, after the voyages or any psychedelic trip, the psychonauts experienced extra special synchronicities.
+How after the voyages or any psychedelic trip, the psychonauts experienced extra special synchronicities.

 Well, I don't know if the molecule does, but what if it's because what you experience is beyond time?

-So, and then that's also the story of like the book of Enoch, how the angels gave information to humans, and that was like their sin, why they got cast away from God.
+So, and then that's also the story of like the book of Enoch, how the angels gave information to humans and that was like their sin, why they got cast away from God.

-My point is like, when I was hearing these claims that the entities will try and tell you things that will benefit you, But you can't trust them because they're demons.
+My point is like, when I was hearing these claims that the entities will try and tell you things that will benefit you, but you can't trust them because they're demons.

 And I'm like, man, that's tough because that's what the corporate press says about me.